ONSdigital/csvcubed/external-docs/docs/guides/configuration/unit-configuration.md

 ### Quantity kind

 The `quantity_kind` field can make use of the QUDT extensive various types of measurable quantities to help group and identify units.
 Provide a URI of a valid resource, adding it onto the prefix http://qudt.org/vocab/quantitykind/ to take advantage of QUDT's vast library of quantity kind resources.
-The previous example uses the `quantity_kind` field to specify that the unit is categorized as a currency unit.
+The previous example uses the `quantity_kind` field to specify that the unit is categorised as a currency unit.
-For more information on quantity kinds as well as several quantity kinds to make use of, see the [Linked data Units](../linked-data/units.md) page.
+For more information on quantity kinds as well as several quantity kinds to make use of, see the [Linked data Units](../../linked-data/units.md) page.

 ```json
 {